 - Season the chicken breasts on both sides with the basil, salt, pepper, garlic powder and paprika.

-- Pour the olive oil into a large, 12 inch skillet over medium heat.
-Add the chicken breasts and cook for 3-4 minutes on each side until the chicken is browned.
-Remove to a plate and cover with foil.
+- Pour the olive oil into a large, 12-inch skillet over medium heat.
+Add the chicken breasts and cook for 3-4 minutes on each side, until the chicken is browned.
+Transfer to a plate and cover with foil.